Autonomy: Labour takes protest to National Assembly

 By Johnbosco Agbakwuru

-THE organized labour under the aegis of Nigeria Labour Congress, NLC, on Monday stormed the National Assembly to protest against the non granting of autonomy to local government areas, the state judiciary and the legislature.
+Abuja — Organized labour, under the aegis of Nigeria Labour Congress, NLC, yesterday stormed the National Assembly to protest failure to grant of autonomy to local government areas, the state judiciary and the legislature.

+READ ALSO:Audit query: Reps’ c’ttee drags ministers, heads of MDAs to Buhari

-Addressing workers at the Labour House in Abuja for onward march to the National Assembly, the NLC President, Comrade Ayuba Wabba described the current state of affairs with the administration of the local government areas as undemocratic and absurd.
+Addressing workers at Labour House in Abuja for onward march to the National Assembly, NLC President, Comrade Ayuba Wabba, described the current state of affairs with the administration of local government areas as undemocratic and absurd.

-The NLC president said the advocacy movement that will last for three days beginning from yesterday’s really, was to enable workers to lend their voices to the constitutional amendment initiative of the National Assembly especially on the issue of autonomy for local government, judiciary and legislative.
+He said the advocacy movement that will last for three days, beginning from yesterday, was to enable workers lend their voices to the constitutional amendment initiative of the National Assembly, especially on the issue of autonomy for local government, judiciary and legislative.

-Wabba said there will be a symposium on Wednesday during which the workers will set an agenda for politicians seeking for political office in the 2023 general elections.
+Wabba said there would be a symposium tomorrow during which the workers would set an agenda for politicians seeking political office in the 2023 general elections.

 He described the situation whereby state Judiciary and the legislative arms of government were denied their constitutionally guaranteed independence as very inimical to the development of the country.

-Wabba said the Congress believes the initiative holds the key to the strengthening of the country’s democracy, boosting the economy and improving the lots of Nigerian workers at the grassroots.
+Wabba said NLC believed the initiative held the key to the strengthening of the country’s democracy, boosting the economy and improving the lots of Nigerian workers at the grassroots.

-The Labour leader also said the Congress would be watching and ready to expose and shame any member of the National Assembly who fails to vote in favour of the issue.

-He said the reason why the local governments were not functioning properly was because their resources have been hijacked by few powerful people.

 “We are aware that already, these decisions have been taken but we want to strengthen their hands, that in voting, it must be overwhelming.
 They must vote to actually guarantee the principle of separation of power both administratively, financially, and otherwise.